chidchanok99/chidchanok99/README.md

 chidchanok99/chidchanok99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 ---> 1 day
-2 day i wake up and com to marketa
+2 day i wake up and com to marketa s